CaptainProton42/DynamicWaterDemo/docs/README.md

 Click anywhere to interact with objects or spawn crates.
 You can also change the quality of the water texture and reset the scene.

+## About

+The entire code of this project is hosted on [GitHub](https://github.com/CaptainProton42/DynamicWaterDemo).
+It is lincensed under MIT so feel free to do with it whatever you want.

+You can also find me on Twitter [@CaptainProton](https://twitter.com/CaptainProton42) and on Reddit [u/CaptainProton42](https://www.reddit.com/user/captainproton42).

 ## Implementation

 My implementation uses a finite-differencing method in order to solve the physical equation governing the behaviour of open water surface waves, the wave equation, on a grid.
 I used the paper [Real-Time Open Water Environments with Interacting Objects](https://www.researchgate.net/publication/221314832_Real-Time_Open_Water_Environments_with_Interacting_Objects) by H. Cords and O. Staadt as a reference.
 If you want to know more about the technical aspects of this implementation or more advanced techniques like infinite water, it's a really good read.